 The Samsung Galaxy S20 5G has a higher refresh rate and resolution than the Galaxy Note 10 5G.

-In almost every aspect will the Galaxy S20 5G’s display outclass that of the Galaxy Note 10 5G.
+In almost every aspect does the Galaxy S20 5G’s display outclass that of the Galaxy Note 10 5G.
 With almost similar screen sizes of 6.2″ and 6.3″ respectively, the former will rock a 3200 x 1440 max resolution and 563 ppi compared to the 2280 x 1080 pixels and 401 ppi of the latter.
 Samsung is pumping as many pixels as they can pack into the S20, as it promises to be sharper than even the Note 10+ and S10 5G.

-The S20 5G will be powered by either a Qualcomm Snapdragon 865 (for North American users) or a Samsung Exynos 990.
+The S20 5G is powered by either a Qualcomm Snapdragon 865 (for North American users) or a Samsung Exynos 990.
 An early prototype of the Snapdragon 865 revealed benchmark scores that nearly close the gap that the iPhone 11 Pro Max set.
 With the S20 being equipped with 12GB RAM, it’s a near-certainty that it will reign at the top of the speed heap.

 In contrast, the Galaxy Note 10 5G runs the current Snapdragon 855 and Exynos 9820.
 It makes the Note 10 one of the most powerful Android flagships available today.
 We’ll have to see how far the S20 will leave it behind though.
 Also note that it still runs on Android 9 Pie with OneUI, while the S20 will have the latest features of Android 10 and OneUI 2.0.